 Here’s our discussion.

-Ladders: You spoke to Business Insider about how “impatience” is something millennials run into at work.
+Ladders: You spoke to Business Insider about how a typical millennial characteristic at work is impatience.
 Could you elaborate on that?

 Simon Sinek: Leaders of companies must appreciate that many millennials may have lower self-esteem than they let on.
 They are impatient to get all the things they want . . . including overcoming some of their challenges.
 And, like so many of us, many suffer from an addiction to their phones and social media which contributes to their struggle to form deep meaningful relationships.

 It’s a generation that has grown up in a world of instant gratification and it becomes normalized.
 So the belief that you can get what you want, when you want it, is now applied to other things like their careers.

 What I love about this generation, is that they are very clear and loud about their desire to make an impact and want to work for companies that have a sense of purpose, cause, or belief—a WHY.
 They very much want to find a company where they feel they are aligned to something bigger than themselves.
 The problem is that millennials’ attitude is right, but they’re treating it like a scavenger hunt.
 And that’s not how it works.